The

 In this collection, historically informed interpretations of original arrangements of the ensemble stay loyal to the performance style of renaissance and medieval music.

-After the success of their previous release, TWB Ensemble presents yet another legend from the “Manuscripts of Leyriath”, which can be musically experienced through repertoire from Renaissance Iberia, as well as listened in a storytelling style by the end of the album.
+After the success of their previous release, TWB Ensemble presents yet another musical narrative through repertoire from Renaissance Iberia, as well as listened in a storytelling style by the end of the album.

 “The Song of Lumino” tells of companionship, magic, beauty and most importantly, power of music; what it can bring, as much as take away.

-TWB Ensemble’s 4th album, released on the 800th year celebration of the birth of King Alfonso X El Sabio, brings the audience to medieval times with Cantigas de Santa Maria which are attributed to the king himself, leading them to hear for the first time one of the Leyriath Legends.
+TWB Ensemble’s 4th album, released on the 800th year celebration of the birth of King Alfonso X El Sabio, brings the audience to medieval times with Cantigas de Santa Maria which are attributed to the king himself.
+At the end of the album a musical narrative is presented, inviting the audience to imagine through this music.

 Narrating the history through the perspectives of his six wives with repertoire attributed to King Henry VIII himself, with In Good Company With King Henry VIII, the TWB Ensemble leads the auidence to experience the passion, burden and beauty of the royal England.